In-Game Advertising

 5 Minutes

-Digital publishers are continuously focusing their efforts on actively optimizing their monetization strategy to get the best rates for their premium ad inventory and maximize their revenue.
 But the landscape of digital advertising comes with an overabundance of advertisers, networks, SSPs, and exchanges that greatly vary in quality and the amount they are willing to pay for ad space.

-To achieve the dream of flowing revenues with premium advertisers, publishers have moved to header bidding.
 Through header bidding, publishers can sell their ad spaces on different ad exchanges and networks at the same time, thereby increasing the inventory value through programmatic advertising.

-In a short span of time, header bidding has emerged as the preferred mode of inventory selling for publishers.
 There are two types of header bidding; server-side and client-side.
-Even though many publishers initially sought client-side header bidding, server-side header bidding has gradually made its mark on the Adtech industry.
+Even though many publishers initially sought client-side header bidding, server-side header bidding has gradually made its mark on the Ad Tech industry.

 In this article, we will talk about server-side header bidding, its key features, the difference between server-side header bidding and client-side header bidding, and how it might be the future of monetization for publishers worldwide.